romankurnovskii/romankurnovskii.github.io/content/docs/aws-certified-developer-associate/elasticache/index.en.md

 Elasticache is a service designed to be used internally to your VPC.
 External access is discouraged due to the latency of Internet traffic and security concerns.
 However, if external access to Elasticache is required for test or development purposes, it can be done through a VPN.

-<mark style="color:white">B</mark>
+<mark style="color:white">2</mark>

 </div>
 </details>

 ### Q2

-**You are building a web application that will run in an AWS ElasticBeanstalk environment.
+**You are building a web application that will run in an [AWS ElasticBeanstalk](../elasticbeanstalk) environment.
 You need to add and configure an [Amazon ElastiCache](../elasticache) cluster into the environment immediately after the application is deployed.**

 **What is the most efficient method to ensure that the cluster is deployed immediately after the EB application is deployed?**